 His first story collection, Zombi, You My Love, won the GLCA New Writers Award, previously given to Louise Erdrich, Sherman Alexie, Richard Ford and Alice Munro.

-His second collection, Across the River, won the Clay Reynolds Novella Prize.
+His second story collection, Across the River, won the Clay Reynolds Novella Prize.

 His first novel, Killer of Crying Deer, won the Eric Hoffer Award and has been optioned for film.